 Record the number of plants in the plot at harvest including any rotten, cracked or bolted plants.
 Record the plot length counted and indicate any rows that have a low population.

-C.6.3.6 FLOWERING DATE
+C.6.3.6 FLOWERING DATE from all plots (OBLIGATORY) (Date)

-(OBLIGATORY)

-(Date)

 Record flowering date should plants blossom.